Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Implementation Details

 \subsection{Semi-supervised Classification Task}

-For semi-supervised settings, we used the same pretrained fastText and encoder.
-We again used Adam~\cite{kingma2014adam} for with the same learning rate as in the supervised classification task.
+We used the same pretrained fastText and encoder for the semi-supervised settings.
+We again used the Adam optimizer~\cite{kingma2014adam} with the same learning rate as that in the supervised classification task.
 The same hyperparameter search was performed as in the supervised settings.
-Again, all experiments were conducted $\lambda = 1$ in semi-supervised settings.
+All of the experiments were conducted at $\lambda = 1$ in the semi-supervised settings.

-We performed a same preprocessing according to \citet{chen2020seqvat} using the same unlabeled data.
-For each benchmark dataset, we determined the amount of unlabeled data $N_{\mathrm{ul}}$ based on the validation score.
+We also performed the same preprocessing according to \citet{chen2020seqvat} using the same unlabeled data.
+We determined the amount of unlabeled data $N_{\mathrm{ul}}$ based on the validation score for each benchmark dataset.
 We reported the test score of the model with the highest validation score.